* This is the Professional Version. *

-Neonates with conjunctivitis and known maternal gonococcal infection or with gram-negative intracellular diplococci identified in conjunctival exudates should be treated with ceftriaxone before results of confirmatory tests are available.
+Neonates with conjunctivitis and known maternal gonococcal infection or with gram-negative intracellular diplococci identified in conjunctival exudates should be treated with ceftriaxone or cefotaxime (see Table: Recommended Dosages of Selected Parenteral Antibiotics for Neonates) before results of confirmatory tests are available.

 In chlamydial ophthalmia, systemic therapy is the treatment of choice, because at least half of affected neonates also have nasopharyngeal infection and some develop chlamydial pneumonia.
-Erythromycin ethylsuccinate 12.5 mg/kg po q 6 h for 2 wk is recommended.
+Erythromycin ethylsuccinate 12.5 mg/kg po q 6 h for 2 wk is recommended (see Table: Recommended Dosages of Selected Oral Antibiotics for Neonates*).
 Efficacy of this therapy is only 80%, so a 2nd treatment course may be needed.
-Because use of erythromycin in neonates is associated with the development of hypertrophic pyloric stenosis (HPS—see Hypertrophic Pyloric Stenosis), all neonates treated with erythromycin should be monitored for symptoms and signs of HPS, and their parents should be counseled regarding the potential risks.
+Because use of erythromycin in neonates is associated with the development of hypertrophic pyloric stenosis (HPS), all neonates treated with erythromycin should be monitored for symptoms and signs of HPS, and their parents should be counseled regarding the potential risks.
 Azithromycin 20 mg/kg po once/day for 3 days may also be effective but is not yet recommended by the American Academy of Pediatrics.

-A neonate with gonococcal ophthalmia is hospitalized for evaluation of possible systemic gonococcal infection and given a single dose of ceftriaxone 25 to 50 mg/kg IM to a maximum dose of 125 mg (infants with hyperbilirubinemia or those receiving Ca-containing fluids may be given a single dose of cefotaxime 100 mg/kg IV or IM).
+A neonate with gonococcal ophthalmia is hospitalized for evaluation of possible systemic gonococcal infection and given a single dose of ceftriaxone 25 to 50 mg/kg IM to a maximum dose of 125 mg.
+Infants with hyperbilirubinemia or those receiving Ca-containing fluids should not receive ceftriaxone and may be given a single dose of cefotaxime 100 mg/kg IV or IM.
 Frequent saline irrigation of the eye prevents secretions from adhering.
 Topical antimicrobial ointments alone are ineffective and not needed when systemic therapy is provided.

 Conjunctivitis due to other bacteria usually responds to topical ointments containing polymyxin plus bacitracin, erythromycin, or tetracycline.